 A space dedicated to record listening debuts Ghostly International’s collaboration with Snarkitecture, The Last Crates.

 Over 60 labels will offer records, merchandise, and special limited items.
 Listening stations courtesy of B&O PLAY positioned throughout the fair will highlight releases from participating labels: !k7, #Blkgrlswurld Zine, 3 Dot Zine, 4AD, ARTBOOK, Audio Visual Arts (AVA), Awesome Tapes from Africa, BANK Records, Bar/None Records, Beats in Space, Black Editions, Brainfeeder, Brassland, Cantaloupe Music, Captured Tracks, Carpark Records, Chaos Clan, Commend, Dala Records, Daptone, Dead Oceans, DFA, DISCWOMAN, Domino Recording Co., Fat Possum, Ghostly International, Great/Grand/Golden, Important Records, Jagjaguwar, Kanine Records, Kemado Records, KUNQ, L.I.E.S.
-Records, Luaka Bop, Matador Records, Merge Records, Mexican Summer, Mixpak Records, Mute, Never Normal Records, New Amsterdam Records, Ninja Tune, NNA Tapes, Northern Spy Records, Other Music Recording Co., PAN, PTP, Palto Flats, Paxico, Pegacorn Records, Rough Trade, RVNG Intl., Sacred Bones, Secretly Canadian, SELFISH, Strut Records, Styles Upon Styles, Superior Viaduct, The Bunker New York, The Kitchen, The Sound of White Columns, Thin Wrist, Third Man Records, Thrill Jockey Records, Tri Angle Records, True Panther Sounds, Unseen Worlds, VDSQ, Warp Records, XL Recordings, and Young Turks.
+Records, Luaka Bop, Matador Records, Merge Records, Mexican Summer, Mixpak Records, Mute, Never Normal Records, New Amsterdam Records, Ninja Tune, NNA Tapes, Northern Spy Records, Nu Blu, Other Music Recording Co., PAN, PTP, Palto Flats, Paxico, Pegacorn Press, Rough Trade, RVNG Intl., Sacred Bones, Secretly Canadian, SELFISH, Strut Records, Styles Upon Styles, Superior Viaduct, The Bunker New York, The Kitchen, The Sound of White Columns, Thin Wrist, Third Man Records, Thrill Jockey Records, Tri Angle Records, True Panther Sounds, Unseen Worlds, VDSQ, Warp Records, Wharf Cat, XL Recordings, and Young Turks.